CoffeeJack/integrations-poc/README.md

 This is proof-of-concept project that demonstrates usage of a directed graph to resolve dependencies and sync with a remote systems.

+# Definitions

+- Local system: System that needs to sync it's object.
+- Remote system: System we need to sync objects with.
+- Sync: Ability to maintain reference to object in the remote system.

+# Problem Statement

+> Given an object that exists in local system, we need the ability to sync it
+> with a remote system along with its dependencies.

 For this demo, `tally` is an accounting system we need to integrate with.
 It supports the following objects: